Optimal Design under Interference, Homophily, and Robustness Trade-offs: Estimation and Trade-offs

 \begin{definition}[Global Average Treatment Effect (GATE)] The Global Average Treatment Effect (GATE) is defined to be

 \end{definition}

 Our primary focus is on the Horvitz-Thompson estimator with uniform treatment probability $p$ across nodes, $p = \mathbb{P}(z_i = 1) = \mathbb{P}(z_j = 1)$ for all $i,j \in [n]$:

+For ease of exposition, we present our framework primarily in the symmetric setting, i.e., $p =1/2$.
+The general case is given in \Cref{section:non_symmetric}.

 We note here that the particular Horvitz-Thompson estimator we focus on throughout the paper is the vanilla one.
 In the literature on interference and cluster randomized designs, it is common to pair Horvitz-Thompson estimators with neighborhood exposure mappings \citep{aronow2017estimating, ugander2013graph, leung2022rate, thiyageswaran2024data, eichhorn2024low}.

 Under a correctly specified exposure mapping under network interference, the Horvitz-Thompson estimator remains unbiased, albeit with high variance.
 In contrast, the vanilla Horvitz-Thompson estimator is biased in the presence of interference, though it typically exhibits lower variance.

 We focus on the vanilla estimator because it is much simpler, and our primary goal is to study the tradeoffs that occur under varying levels of interference, homophily and heterogeneous variation, for various designs.
 This includes settings without interference, where using a Horvitz-Thompson estimator paired with a neighborhood exposure mapping would introduce unnecessary variance.
-Moreover, applying exposure mappings requires specifying them correctly, and under more general forms of interference, beyond neighborhood interference, characterizing the correct exposure mapping (and the imprecision that arises from a misspecified exposure mapping) becomes much more complicated.
+Moreover, applying exposure mappings requires specifying them correctly, and under more general forms of interference beyond neighborhood interference, characterizing the correct exposure mapping (and the imprecision that arises from a misspecified exposure mapping) becomes much more complicated.
 In \Cref{section_dim} we consider our framework with respect to the difference-in-means estimator.
 In fact, our framework applies to more general estimators of the form $\hat{\tau} = \dotp{Y, w}$, with general weights $w$.